|Dr. Leslie Keeley|

 Kelly said that the convention would be the largest of its kind ever held.
 Temperance organizations of all kinds have been invited, and many have already accepted.
 The Keeley movement embracing 800 organizations representing 500,000 people.

-From some localities entire Keeler clubs will go to Chicago.
+From some localities entire Keeler clubs will go to the World's Columbian Exposition in Chicago.
 The Colorado delegates have chartered a special train from Denver, which will pick up other delegates all through Kansas, including the Soldiers' Home delegates and band of Fort Leavenworth, and the Kansas City and St. Joseph contingents.

 Some 400 enthusiastic Keeleyites accompanied by 2,000 of their friends celebrated Keeley day at the World's Fair with parades and speeches.